apache/jena-site/content/documentation/geosparql/geosparql-fuseki.md

 Title: GeoSPARQL Fuseki

 This application provides a HTTP server compliant with the GeoSPARQL standard.
-It uses the embedded server Fuseki from Apache Jena and provides additional parameters for dataset loading.
+It uses the embedded server Fuseki and provides additional parameters for dataset loading.

 The project uses the GeoSPARQL implementation from the [GeoSPARQL Jena project](index).
 Currently, there is no GUI interface as provided in the Fuseki distribution.